 - If you are still getting blurry images, try to hold the camera steady without shaking it too much and take another picture.
 If it doesn’t help, try increasing the “Minimum Shutter Speed” value to a higher number in your “Auto-ISO” settings.
 For those without the “Auto-ISO” feature – try to bump up your ISO all the way to ISO 800 or even 1600 and see if you can get faster shutter speeds.

 - While hand-holding your camera, there is a direct correlation between the camera shutter speed and blurry images.
-The lower the shutter speed (below 1/250 of a second), the blurrier the images.
+The lower the shutter speed (below 1/250 of a second), the higher the chance for blurrier images.
 Why?
 Because while hand-holding a camera, factors such as your stance, breathing, camera hand-holding technique all play a huge role in stabilizing the camera and producing shake-free images.
 Think of it as holding a rifle on your hand.
 You wouldn’t want to move around while trying to shoot – you need to stand as steady and stable as possible, pull the stock tightly into the shoulder, exhale and then shoot.
 The same technique works great for your photography, especially when you have to deal with slow shutter speeds.
 As I said above, I will post another “how-to” on proper camera hand-holding techniques, but for now, I recommend holding the camera just like you would hold a rifle (except your right hand goes on the shutter instead of the trigger), with one of your legs on the front and your body balance spread across both legs.
 I personally exhale when I shoot very slow shutter speeds and it does help me to get sharper images, so try it and see how it works for you.
 The difference between shooting a camera versus a rifle, is that you can at least adjust the shutter speed to a higher number and avoid camera shake, whereas you cannot do the same on a gun.

 - Learn how to focus correctly and deal with focusing issues.
 This one is very important, as your camera focus directly impacts image sharpness.
 The first thing you need to learn is how to differentiate between a camera shake/motion blur and a focus problem.
 When a subject in your image is soft or out of focus, while something else in the foreground or background is perfectly in focus and sharp, it is a focus issue.
 If the whole image is blurry and nothing is sharp, it is most likely a slow shutter speed or improper camera holding technique that is the issue.
 If you are having problems acquiring a good focus, here are some things that I recommend for you: